Russia's Capello has chance to prove critics wrong

 Having arrived full of hope, England and Capello suffered a tournament to forget, the 67-year-old Italian guiding his team to just one victory before bowing out after losing 4-1 to Germany in the quarter-finals, their heaviest ever defeat in the finals.

-Capello was criticized by the English media not only for the results, but also for the strict discipline he installed at the team’s training camp in Rustenberg.
+Capello was criticised by the English media not only for the results, but also for the strict discipline he installed at the team’s training camp in Rustenberg.

 The former Italian international is a lover of fine art and in particular Wassily Kandinsky so it was fitting that his next job was to be in the in the land of the painter’s birth, Russia.